naugtur/insertionQuery/README.md

 Non-dom-event way to catch nodes showing up.
 And it uses selectors.

-## Usage
+## Basic usage

-	insertionQ('selector',function(element){
+	insertionQ('selector').every(function(element){
 		//callback
 	});

-Runs the callback whenever an element matching the selector starts to exist.
-This means it handles DOM insertions of new nodes and changes that make old nodes start to match the selector.
+Runs the callback whenever an element matching the selector is created in the document.
+This means it handles DOM insertions of new nodes.

-It is also triggered by nodes that are being displayed for the first time.
+Changing an existing element to match the selector won't run the callback.
+Showing an element that was not displayed before won't run the callback.
+You can disable preventing those situations by passing a second argument `insertionQ('selector',true)`, but it's not recommended.

+## Insertion summary

+    insertionQ('selector').summary(function(arrayOfInsertedNodes){
+		//callback
+	});

+Runs the callback with an array of newly inserted nodes that contain element(s) matching the selector.
+For multiple nodes matching the selector, if they were inserted in a wrapper, the wrapper will be returned in the array.
+The array will contain the smallest set of nodes containing all the changes that happened to document's body.

 Technical notes: